awslabs/amazon-timestream-connector-prometheus/README.md

 ### Run with Precompiled Binaries

 The pre-compiled binaries independent of platform will have the name `bootstrap` to align with the `provided.al2023` lambda runtime naming convention.
-Run the precompiled binaries with required arguments `default-database` and `default-table`.
+Run the precompiled binaries with required arguments `default-database`, `default-table`.
+Specify the `region` argument if your Timestream database is not in `us-east-1`, as that is the default value for the target region.

-`./bootstrap --default-database=prometheusDatabase  --default-table=prometheusMetricsTable`
+`./bootstrap --default-database=prometheusDatabase  --default-table=prometheusMetricsTable --region=us-west-2`

 It is recommended to secure the Prometheus requests with TLS encryption.
 To enable TLS encryption: